kreetanshu/kubernetes-multipods-app/README.md

 ```
 Once tasks are created they can be fetched using GET call e.g. http://127.0.0.1:49219/tasks with Authorization token set in header.

-**3.Frontend Service**: This is a React-js based front-end application which has user-interface for tasks service.
-This microservice allows users to view the created tasks and also users can create task via UI.
+**3.Frontend Service**: This is a React-js based front-end application which has a user-interface for tasks service.
+This microservice allows users to view the created tasks and also users can create tasks via UI.
 This frontend application also needs to authenticate via auth-service before rendering stored tasks results.
-Frontend service is also a `LoadBalancer` type service which allows connection from external client like Postman or a Web-browser.
+Frontend service is also a `LoadBalancer` type service which allows connection from external clients like Postman or a Web-browser.

 Again run the command `minikube service frontend-service` and grab the IP and port number user for frontend application.
-There are two APIs call GET and POST tasks are avaible here.
+There are two APIs call GET and POST tasks are available here.

 For frontend calls /api needs to be added before /tasks, this /api is a short route path for the task service call.
-This forwards the request to task API call which in turn makes a call first to the authentication service and then connects to tasks APIs.
+This forwards the request to the task API call which in turn makes a call first to the authentication service and then connects to tasks APIs.
 This is used as reverse-proxy for the frontend application as defined in nginx [configuration](/frontend/conf/nginx.conf)

 POST call will be like: http://127.0.0.1:57645/api/tasks